 Due to several attacks and siege, Santhome church was damaged beyond recognition.
 In 1893 the new church was constructed.
 The tall bell-tower is an evidence of Gothic architectural excellence.

 The church was made a minor basilica in 1956 by Pope Pius XII.
 The basilica title is conferred on churches based on its antiquity, magnificence and celebrity.
 The word basilica means a church with honorific privileges.
-There are only four major basilica in the whole world.
+There are only four major basilicas in the whole world.
 None of them is in India and the most prominent among them is the St. Peter’s at Vatican.